 As you grow and evolve as an artist, you’ll want to revisit these steps as you revise your artist statement to reflect your current work.
 Remember, your brilliant work only does half the job.
 Your professionalism and other important things like your artist statement, CV and business cards make up the other half.

-Join the discussion: Do let us know if you have any other suggestions about writing the perfect artist statement.
-You can also ask your questions in the comments and our experts will answer all your queries!
+Join the discussion!
+Do let us know if you have any other suggestions about writing the perfect artist statement.
+You can also ask your questions in the comments or email us at firstname.lastname@example.org!

 This post is also available in: Spanish